The London Police Museum opens its cells to visitors

 He was overseeing a small demonstration outside the Libyan embassy in 1984 when he opened fire from the diplomatic compound, leading to the severance of ties with Tripoli for 15 years.

-The museum also displays old court artifacts, including a defendant’s box that was closed to the police station in 2006 after 14 years.
+The museum also displays old court artefacts, including a box of defendants that closed to the police station 14 years later in 2006.

 Cells of six-year-old men are used for the exhibition, and visitors are encouraged to take their last places.

-“There was graffiti on the walls, there was the smell on the cells … to say it respectfully,” recalled Lee-Jane Yates, a former police officer who worked there in the 1980s.
-In the museum scene.
+“There was graffiti on the walls, there was smell on the cells … to say it respectfully,” recalled Lee-Jane Yates, a former police officer who worked there in the 1980s.
+Collaborated on the production of the museum.

-“It’s more than possible that this is the first police station in the country, but we do not know the history.
+“It’s more than possible that this is the first police station in the country, but we do not know the history, and only then, when we leave it, do we say to ourselves: Damn, I’m a part of this story!”